-The FPGA firmware is composed of following principal components.
+The FPGA firmware is composed of following principle components.

-- 10G Ethernet MAC: A Xilinx's 10G/25G Ethernet Subsystem is used.
-The IP is configured with two cores in order to interface with two different SFP+ transceivers. - IPCTEK's Ten-Gigabit TCP/UDP/IP stack: One TCP engine (can be switched between server and client), one UDP transmitter and one UDP receiver are instantiated in the IP core.
-The MAC MTU is 9000 bytes.
-The IP core is embedded in an AXI4-Lite wrapper for an easy integration within a Microblaze/Zynq sub-system.
-Two instances of the IP are implemented in order to have two different TCP/UDP/IP stacks. - IPCTEK's Ethernet Buffer IP core: For the RX path, this IP buffers received TCP and UDP data before writing the data into the BRAM memory.
+- Ethernet MAC: The Xilinx's Tri Mode Ethernet MAC is used. - IPCTEK's Gigabit TCP/UDP/IP stack: one TCP engine (can be switched between server and client), 1 UDP transmitter and 1 UDP receiver are instantiated in the IP core.
+The MAC MTU is equal to 1500 bytes.
+The IP core is embedded in an AXI4 Lite wrapper for an easy integration within a Microblaze sub-system. - IPCTEK's Ethernet Buffer IP core: for the RX path, this IP buffers received TCP and UDP data before writing the data into the BRAM memory.
 As for the TX path, the IP reads transmitted data from the BRAM before sending them to the TCP/UDP/IP Stack.
 The Ethernet Buffer IP can be seen as a data memory controller.
-The Microblaze/Zynq can have access to the IP's register space in order to control the TX and RX data memory address and length. - AXI4 BRAM: This IP serves as a TX/RX data memory for the whole system.
-This memory buffers RX data (coming from the Ethernet Buffer IP) before they are read by the Microblaze/Zynq.
-It also buffers TX data (coming from the Microblaze/Zynq) before they are read by the Ethernet Buffer IP.
+The Microblaze can have access to the IP's register space in order to control the TX and RX data memory address and length. - AXI4 BRAM: this IP serves as a TX/RX data memory for the whole system.
+This memory buffers RX data (coming from the Ethernet Buffer IP) before they are read by the Microblaze.
+It also buffers TX data (coming from the Microblaze) before they are read by the Ethernet Buffer IP.
 In practice, this memory can also be an external memory such as DDR3 or DDR4.
-In general, any memory with an AXI4 interface can be used. - A Microblaze/Zynq sub-system to configure the whole system via AXI4-Lite interface.
+In general, any memory with an AXI4 interface can be used. - A Microblaze sub-system to configure the whole system via an AXI4 Lite interface.
 An UART interface is also implemented in order to interact with the user.
-It also gets access to the BRAM memory via an AXI Interconnect IP. - The two SFP+ ports must be connected together (or to an Ethernet switch) in case a loopback test is required.
+It also gets access to the BRAM memory via an AXI Interconnect IP.